ConservationInternational/trends.earth/docs/source/about/development.rst

 tutorials) to ensure that they are generated in PDF so they can be downloaded for offline use.

-.. todo:: add this
+.. todo:: Add this.
+Remember to mention that docs\source\static should never be used for resources - they should go under docs\resources\en.

 Files that need to be made available as separate PDFs (typically the tutorial sections of the documentation) also need to be listed in the

-.. todo:: add this
+.. todo:: Add this

 Contributing as a translator
 ----------------------------

-.. todo:: add this
+.. todo:: Add this